 Annual report and covenant

 The annual report and covenant and are now combined in one document, which will only require electronic signatures from the campus chapter president, faculty advisor and affiliate executive director or board president.

 These annual reports are the only means that Habitat for Humanity International has of monitoring chapter activity and recording all the great things chapters are doing.
 It is vital for our accurate reporting and record keeping that chapters submit a report each year.

 The covenant renews the relationship with your covenant affiliate and the chapter’s commitment to the mission of Habitat for Humanity.
 The annual report and covenant are due by May 31 each year.
 Campus chapters who fail to submit their annual report and covenant by May 31 will be made inactive.

-Prepare for your online annual report by viewing the questions and format, then continue to the online submission page where your chapter can log in, complete the report and covenant and submit it electronically.
+Prepare for your online annual report by viewing the questions, then continue to the online submission page where your chapter can log in, complete the report and covenant and submit it electronically.

 Chapters can also access the Campus Chapter Requirements Packet on My.Habitat.